carbon-design-system/design-system-website/src/content/style/motion/motion.md

 <div data-insert-component="MotionExample" data-props="standard"></div>

-One exception to use `ease-in-out` is if the element leaves the view but stays near it, ready to reappear upon user action.
+One exception to using `ease-in-out` is if the element leaves the view but stays near it, ready to reappear upon user action.
 A good example of this is a side panel.
 The panel would leave the view, but slows down as it exits, implying that it would come to rest just outside the view.

 ## Motion Evaluation Checklist